Maxi-online/second-me-evolve/README.md

 ## Automatic training (how it works)
 - Each request to `/api/kernel2/chat` produces two candidate answers (A/B).
-- The `gpt-5-nano` judge selects the better one → only the winner is shown to the user.
+- The judge selects the better one → only the winner is shown to the user.
 - The `(chosen, rejected)` pair is stored in ClickHouse.
 - On a timer (`AUTO_REINFORCE_INTERVAL_SEC`) the system runs DPO training from accumulated pairs.

-## Secrets (API key / proxy)
+## Secrets (API keys)
 This fork reads secrets from:
 - `data/secrets.env` (not committed; `data/` is in `.gitignore`)